Freddy and Mr. Camphor: Illustrations

 There are 34 black and white, pen and ink drawings by Kurt Wiese, endpapers, and a full color cover depicting scenes from the book.
 Each chapter starts with a half page illustration, while a full page illustration is placed close to an event within each chapter.
 Unusually for the series, starting with Chapter Four the half page illustration is a scene from the previous chapter, rather than the upcoming one.

 Critical reception

 Each book in the series received moderately positive to strongly positive critical review in sources such as the New York Times, the Times Literary Supplement, Hornbook, and Kirkus.
 Freddy and Mr. Camphor was reviewed in the Library Journal of October 15, 1944 as "Sure-fire for children nine to twelve who ask for more stories like the Dr. Dolittles."
 (See Doctor Dolittle).

 Publication history

 The first edition was published in hardcover in 1944 by A.A.
 Knopf and reprinted several times.
-The price was $2.00 (more than $20.00 in 2007 USD).
+The price was $2.00 (which corresponds to $ in today's money).
 It was republished in 2000 by the Overlook Press using the same illustrations, text and layout.
 An unabridged analog audio version read by John McDonough was released in 2000 by Recorded Books on four cassettes running 5.25 hours.